 Gas molecules travel at high speeds in random fashion with frequent collisions.
 The velocity of gas molecules is directly proportional to its temperature.

-31. What is Kinetic energy?
+31. What is kinetic energy?

 Energy an object has due to its motion.